 So, what can we do to tone down our negativity bias?

 We need to be more aware and overrule negativity with positive reinforcement.
-Taking steps to combat negativity bias can play a huge role in boosting your mental well-being – let’s all put our positive pants on!
+Taking steps to combat negativity bias can play a huge role in boosting your mental well-being – let’s all try and inject some positivity into our day!

 Current health crisis aside, this article has been written to highlight the benefits of working from home and to promote a positive perspective.